Bunderant/unity-miscreant-lifecycle/README.md

 ## Installation

+To add this to your Unity project, copy [the repo's URL](https://github.com/Bunderant/unity-miscreant-lifecycle.git) and add it via the '+' icon in Unity's Package Manager window.

+## Testing

-To add this to your Unity project, copy the repo's URL (https://github.com/Bunderant/unity-miscreant-lifecycle.git) and add it via the '+' icon in Unity's Package Manager window.
-If you'd like to use the Test Runner to verify basic functionality on your target platforms, navigate to your project's "Packages" directory (same level as Assets), then open "manifest.json".
-After the "dependencies" object, insert a "testables" array containing "com.miscreant.lifecycle".
+If you'd like to use the Test Runner to verify basic functionality on your target platforms, navigate to your project's **Packages** directory (same level as **Assets**), then open **manifest.json**.
+After the `dependencies` object, insert a `testables` array containing **com.miscreant.lifecycle**.
 Your manifest should look something like this:

 ```
 {